Getting started with RCS

 They will automatically receive the SMS fallback.
 You don’t need to take any action to ensure message delivery.

-Can I send only RCS or only SMS messages?
+Can I choose to send messages only through RCS or only through SMS?

 Yes.
 While RCS will always deliver to RCS-capable devices by default, you can choose to target only RCS-capable or only SMS-capable recipients using the RCS capability property: